 Our dedicated team of physicians, nurse practitioners, nurses, medical assistants, and pharmacists provide comprehensive care with dignity to those living with an infectious disease.

 Our goal is to keep you healthier through treatment, so you can live a better life with drug therapy to keep your virus or infection at a manageable level.
 Our goal as well is to the reduce transmission of infectious diseases through healthcare and medicine management on the Treasure Coast.
+We are proud to announce we are bringing specialty care closer to home for our patients living in Broward, Hillsborough, Indian River, Martin, Okeechobee, Orange, Pinellas, and St. Lucie counties.

 Your Midway Specialty Care Center healthcare providers have an overall plan for you, which includes your infectious disease specialized care medical appointments, primary care appointments, a treatment plan with your pharmacy, lab tests, Medication Management Therapy, and many other services.